Chichester District Council launches digital campaign to support Midhurst businesses

 Harsha also addressed the issue of parking: “Following the fire, we temporarily extended free parking periods, but this did not lead to an increase in footfall and actually reduced turnover of spaces, which can negatively affect visitor numbers.
 That’s why we’re focusing on promoting the existing free parking offer, which we believe strikes the right balance.”

-Midhurst boasts over 100 independent shops, cafes, and restaurants, and hosts a variety of events throughout the year — including a monthly market on the first Saturday of each month.
+Midhurst boasts over 100 independent shops, cafes, and restaurants, and hosts a variety of events throughout the year — including a quarterly market.

 “We remain committed to supporting Midhurst’s recovery and growth,” adds Harsha.
 “Our focus is on promoting the town to a wider audience and ensuring that everyone knows about the fantastic experiences Midhurst has to offer.”